SEDAS-DevTeam/sedas-docs/docs/en/source/user-manual.rst

                 .. note::
                     **Airline presets** are not yet implemented in the backend, by now, they do not serve a purpose.
                     But this feature will be implemented next to the planned simulation algorithm and setup.
+                    Currenntly, they are not even selectable in the *Setup tab* because the environment handler is not finished yet, and so because of that, it would basically serve no purpose.

             .. tab:: Command config